KAWITA VATANAJYANKUR

 Biography

-Vatanajyankur has exhibited widely across Australia, as well as Asia, USA and Europe.
-Vatanajyankur’s work is held at the National Collection of Thailand and in Museum collections including Singapore Art Museum (Singapore), JUT Art Museum (Taiwan), M Woods Museum (China), Dunedin Public Art Gallery (New Zealand), Maiiam Contemporary Art Museum (Thailand), DIB Contemporary Art Museum (Thailand), MOCA Museum of Contemporary Art (Thailand), as well as university collections and private collections in Australia, New Zealand, Asia, Europe and America.
+Vatanajyankur has exhibited widely across Australia, Asia, the United States, and Europe.
+Her works are held in the National Collection of Thailand and in leading museum collections including the Queensland Gallery of Modern Art (QAGOMA), Singapore Art Museum, JUT Art Museum (Taiwan), M Woods Museum (China), Dunedin Public Art Gallery (New Zealand), Maiiam Contemporary Art Museum (Thailand), DIB Contemporary Art Museum (Thailand), and MOCA Museum of Contemporary Art (Thailand).
+Her practice is also represented in university collections and private collections across Asia, Europe, Australia, New Zealand, and the United States.
 She is currently represented by Nova Contemporary, Bangkok.